 To shed some light on that part of the funnel, we’ll share some app store statistics and best practices based on more than 500M sessions and 4+ years of analyzing the leading developers cross-industry (Google, Facebook, Uber, Zynga, Vinted, WB, HBO, EA, and more) to help you regain control of your marketing funnel.

 The Role of the App Store

-Understanding their decision-making process and the reasoning behind their actions enables developers to customize their app store messaging, design and layout towards the target audience.
+Once you understand your users decision-making process and the reasoning behind their actions, you’ll be able to customize your app store messaging, design, and layout choices to match your target audience.

 Getting to Know your Visitor Flow